nestybox/sysbox/docs/design.md

 * The bind mount source is not directly above the container's rootfs (to avoid shiftfs-on-shifts mounts).

-* The bind mount source is not on tmpfs with the exception of Docker `/dev/shm` mounts (to avoid github issue #123).

 * The bind mount source uid:gid do not match the uid:gid assigned to the container's root process.